 Nureyev’s high-profile defection was a double blow to the Soviet Union.
 First, it detracted from the quality of the Kirov Company, which had featured the young prodigy prominently in its performances throughout the world.
 Second, it severely damaged Soviet propaganda that touted the political and artistic freedom in Russia.

 Nureyev continued with his career after his defection.
-During the next 30 years he danced with England's Royal Ballet and the American Ballet Theatre.
+During the next 30 years he danced with England’s Royal Ballet and the American Ballet Theatre.
 He was in great demand as both a dancer and choreographer, and even made a few films (including a disastrous turn as the silent film star Rudolf Valentino).
 In 1983, he took over as ballet director of the Paris Opera.
 In 1989, he briefly returned to the Soviet Union to perform.
-He died in Paris in 1993.
+He died in Paris on AIDS-related causes in 1993.